Historic Red Bus Tours are a perfect way to see Glacier National Park

 The NPS lodging in this area is the Village Inn at Apgar.
 It offers some one-bedroom units with full kitchens and other one-bedroom and two-bedroom units that can accommodate six people.

 Be sure and make your lodging reservations within and just outside Glacier National Park as early as possible.
-Most places are booked at least a year in advance.
+Most places book at least a year in advance.
 But you can always check with the NPS and booking companies for cancellations.
 We were lucky to stay in the park by checking a few months prior to our trip.

 Glacier National Park is a dream location for outdoor enthusiasts, photographers, and anyone who enjoys nature.
 The scenery is incredible, the fresh air is clear and pristine, and the smells of Spruce and Fir trees smell like Christmas.
 You will love visiting the national parks of the U.S., and Glacier is an unforgettable experience.